Dental Implants: Invest in the Lasting Health, and Beauty of Your Smile

 Before and After Images

 Additionally, patients may require extractions or tooth removal and other procedures to build up deteriorated or lost tissues; for example, periodontal therapy and other oral conditions must be resolved.
 These services can add to the cost.
 We are happy to discuss payment options to ease concerns about the cost of treatment.
-We feel that financial concerns should never stand in the way of patients getting the treatments they need and want.
-For this reason, We Smile Dentistry provides flexible financing through Pay360.
-Call us at (226) 605-0042 with questions or to schedule an appointment at our London, Ontario, office.
-For your convenience, visit the “request an appointment” tab on this website.
+Financial concerns should never hinder patients from getting the treatments they need and want.